mrsWeasel/wp-starter-theme/README.md

-Simple starter WordPress theme built on the _s and Bootstrap Sass (just the grid).
-Custom offscreen navigation.
+Simple starter WordPress theme built on the _s and Bootstrap Sass (just the grid and nothing else).